chesko256/MCMTranslate/README.md

 * Spanish

 ###Warning
 Using the Google Translate API **costs money**.
+How much it costs is dependent on how much text in your MCM files needs to be translated.
 However, I've found that using it saves so much time when releasing my projects that the cost is negligible.
 Be aware of the costs associated with using the Google Translate API and **set up a budget** in the Google Developer Console.
 If this all sounds scary, it's probably best that you not proceed.

 ###Usage